-- Step I: The student meets with the instructor to resolve the matter informally. - Step II: If the student is not satisfied, s/he may file a written complaint with the campus Dean of the School in which the course was taught within 10 working days of meeting with the instructor.
-The campus Dean will render a decision and send a written response to the student and the instructor within 10 working days of receiving the grievance.
+Step 3: If the student is still not satisfied, s/he may file a written complaint with the Dean (at Mequon) or campus Dean (at Ann Arbor) of the School in which the course was taught within 10 working days of receiving the step II report (if applicable).
+The Dean or campus Dean will render a decision and send a written response to the student, the instructor, and the Step II University official (if applicable) within 10 working days of receiving the grievance.